Daniel De Leon: Early life and education

 His father lived in the Netherlands before coming to Curaçao when receiving his commission in the military.
 Salomon De Leon died on January 18, 1865, when Daniel was twelve and was the first to be buried in the new Jewish cemetery.

-De Leon left Curaçao on April 15, 1866 and arrived in Hamburg on May 22.
+De Leon left Curaçao on April 15, 1866, and arrived in Hamburg on May 22.
 In Germany he studied at the Gymnasium in Hildesheim and in 1870 began attending the University of Leiden in the Netherlands.
 He studied medicine at Leiden and was a member of the Amsterdam student corps, but did not graduate.
 While in Europe he had become fluent in German, Dutch, French, English, ancient Greek and Latin, in addition to his first language Spanish.
 Sometime between 1872 and 1874 he emigrated to New York, with his wife and mother.
 There he found work as an instructor in Latin, Greek and mathematics at Thomas B. Harrington's School in Westchester, New York.
-In 1876 he entered Columbia College, now Columbia University, earning an LLB with honors 1878.
+In 1876 he entered Columbia College, now Columbia University, earning a Bachelor of Laws (LLB) with honors 1878.